-- Introduce the children to their future classroom, the school principal, their teacher and classroom assistant in an informal manner. - Give parents the opportunity to discuss any worries they may have about their child starting school. - Help parents in their role as educators of their children by encouraging active participation in their child's learning. - Give guidance and advice, when required, on how best to prepare children for school.
+- Introduce the children to their future classroom, the school principal, their teacher and classroom assistant in an informal manner. - Give parents the opportunity to discuss any worries they may have about their child starting school. - Help parents in their role as educators of their children by encouraging active participation in their child's learning. - Give quidance and advice, when required, on how best to prepare children for school.

-During September we operate a staggered intake with a shorter day for pupils in Year 1.
-This means that the children can gradually adjust to a full day at school.
-Information will be given to parents regarding these times and the routines of school and the Curriculum in Year 1 at the Information Evening in August.
+Information will be given to parents regarding the routines of school and the Curriculum in Year 1 at the Information Session For Parents in August.